 Wouldn't it be great to know the answers to these and other questions before you launch?

-That’s where a pilot initiative can help.
-Give your intranet a test drive—uncovering critical insights and confirming your approach—before launching your new social intranet across your entire organization.
+That's where a pilot initiative can help.
+Give your intranet a test drive—uncovering critical insights and confirming your approach—before launching your new intranet software across your entire organization.

 Here are some tips that will make your pilot a success.